el-fuego/gilded-rose-kata/README.md

 # Gilded Rose

 Originally created by Terry Hughes (http://twitter.com/#!/TerryHughes).
-This is a [fork of the JavaScript translation](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/js), with an updated version Jasmine and styled UI.
+This is a [fork of the JavaScript translation](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/js), with an updated version of Jasmine and styled UI.

 ## Getting Started